badugyautheophilus09-coder/requirement-analysis/README.md

 # Requirement Analysis in Software Development

-# What is Requirement Analysis?
+## 📌 What is Requirement Analysis?
 Requirement Analysis is the process of gathering, understanding, and documenting what a software system (or project) needs to do.
 It’s one of the first and most important phases in the Software Development Life Cycle (SDLC).

-# 🔑 Why is Requirement Analysis Important?
+## 🔑 Why is Requirement Analysis Important?
-1.Ensures the software solves the right problem.
+1. Ensures the software solves the right problem.

-2.Reduces the chances of costly mistakes later in development.
+2. Reduces the chances of costly mistakes later in development.

-3.Serves as a blueprint for designers, developers, and testers.
+3. Serves as a blueprint for designers, developers, and testers.

+---

-# 🛠️ Key Activities in Requirement Analysis
+## 🛠️ Key Activities in Requirement Analysis

-Requirement Analysis is a crucial phase in the Software Development Life Cycle (SDLC).
-It ensures that the system being developed truly meets the needs of users and stakeholders.
-Below are the five key activities involved:
+Requirement Analysis ensures that the system being developed truly meets the needs of users and stakeholders.
+Below are the five key activities:

 ### 1. Requirement Gathering
-This is the process of collecting requirements from stakeholders, users, and other relevant sources.
-The main goal is to capture what the client or end-user expects from the system.
+The process of collecting requirements from stakeholders, users, and other sources.
 *Example:* Conducting interviews, surveys, or reviewing existing systems.

 ---

 ### 2. Requirement Elicitation
-Elicitation goes beyond gathering — it involves actively engaging with stakeholders to uncover hidden needs, clarify vague requirements, and explore alternatives.
+Requirement Elicitation goes beyond gathering — it involves actively engaging with stakeholders to uncover hidden needs, clarify vague requirements, and explore alternatives.
 *Example:* Workshops, brainstorming sessions, and use-case discussions to refine needs.

 ---